Multisensory teaching for dyscalculia and maths difficulties

 If you find you:

-· Are less productive than peers
+• Are less productive than peers

-· Find it difficult to read fast and accurately comprehend.
+• Find it difficult to read fast and accurately comprehend.

-· Have poor spelling skills.
+• Have poor spelling skills.

-· Find it difficult to write reports.
+• Find it difficult to write reports.

-· Have difficultly concentrating in meetings.
+• Have difficultly concentrating in meetings and with minute taking.

-· Make silly mistakes.
+• Make silly mistakes.

-· Have difficulties organising your thoughts.
+• Have difficulties organising your thoughts.

-· Have difficulty with number related activity.
+• Have difficulty with number related activities.

 In general clients request assessment for two main reasons, firstly confusion and secondly conflict.
 Clients or their employer may be confused as to why a valued employee appears to perform at a lower level than peers with respect to some occupational duties.
 A less frequent referral route is from solicitors and trade unions as well as individual clients as there is conflict at work about levels of performance.

-We have consistently found that the assessment process is a useful way of identifying causes behind occupational inefficiency and this has many benefits.
+I have consistently found that the assessment process is a useful way of identifying causes behind occupational inefficiency and this has many benefits.
 Reasonable adjustments can be suggested which allow for focused intervention and supportive practice, that leads to good outcomes.
 The assessment process is also a very good opportunity for an employee to evaluate themselves against the demands of their workplace duties.

 You may find this video of interest.